 Excel DAX Editor Window Feature 1: Description Field

 In Excel, the DAX Editor Window lets you add a text description above your measure.
 A very handy feature for leaving yourself notes when revisiting your workbook down the road.
 Now some of you know that it IS POSSIBLE to add in-line-comments in DAX.
-Chris Webb has a great article that discusses this at length here.
+Chris Webb has a great article that discusses this at length [link removed due to 404] here.
 However this requires you to know the correct syntax when adding those comments so your measure doesn’t break, and adds additional lines and noise inside of your measure.

 Excel DAX Editor Window Feature 2: Check Formula Button